Keith Kidd

-Keith Darryl Kidd (born September 10, 1962) is a former American football wide receiver who played one season with the Minnesota Vikings of the National Football League (NFL).
-He was drafted by the Minnesota Vikings in the ninth round of the 1984 NFL Draft.
-He played college football at the University of Arkansas and attended Crossett High School in Crossett, Arkansas.
+Keith Darryl Kidd (born September 10, 1962) is an American former professional football wide receiver who played one season with the Minnesota Vikings of the National Football League (NFL).
+He was selected by the Vikings in the ninth round of the 1984 NFL draft.
+He played college football at the University of Arkansas.

-College career
+Early life and college

+Keith Darryl Kidd was born on September 10, 1962, in Crossett, Arkansas.
+He attended Crossett High School in Crossett.

 Kidd played for the Arkansas Razorbacks from 1980 to 1983, recording 517 receiving yards and four touchdowns on 24 receptions.

 Professional career

-Kidd was selected by the Minnesota Vikings with the 235th pick in the 1984 NFL Draft.
+Kidd was selected by the Minnesota Vikings with the 235th pick in the 1984 NFL draft.
 He was signed by the team on August 1, 1984.
 He was placed on injured reserve with a pulled hamstring on August 27, 1985.
 Kidd played in one game for the Vikings during the 1987 season.